Thai April consumer mood hits record low after new virus outbreak

-BANGKOK, May 6 (Reuters) - Thai consumer confidence dropped to a record low in April, dented by a new wave of COVID-19 infections and a slow economic recovery, a survey showed on Thursday.
+BANGKOK, May 6 (Reuters) - Thai consumer confidence hit a record low in April, dented by a new wave of COVID-19 infections, which could cost the economy as much as 600 billion baht ($19.23 billion) if it cannot be contained this month, the commerce university said on Thursday.

+The latest outbreak has accounted for more than half of Thailand's total infections and deaths and slowed domestic activity.

 The consumer index of the University of the Thai Chamber of Commerce fell to 46.0 in April from 48.5 in March.